Bernard Salick

 Bernard Salick (born 1939) is an American nephrologist and medical entrepreneur known for his contributions to comprehensive disease-state management and his efforts to reduce the costs of cancer treatment.
 He is the founder and former CEO and chairman of Salick Health Care, a national disease management company in the United States.
 While leading the company, Salick created a managed care subsidiary, the first to offer fixed-price insurance products for the treatment of catastrophic diseases such as cancer and end-stage renal disease.

-Since 2016, Salick serves as a Professor of Medicine at Cedars-Sinai Medical Center in Los Angeles, California.
+Since 2016, Salick has served as a professor of Medicine at Cedars-Sinai Medical Center in Los Angeles, California.

 Early life and education

 Salick was born in New York City in 1939.
 He graduated from Queens College with a BS degree in 1960, then studied medicine at the University of Southern California, where he earned his M.D. in 1964.